 Single Malt Whiskey

 Single Malt is made solely from malted barley in a pot still.
 Single means the whiskey is the product of a single distillery.
-This style is usually associated with Scotland, however, there are some truly excellent Single Malts produced in Ireland such as The Dubliner 10 year old.
-This classically styled single malt shows you just how great the style can be.
+This style is usually associated with Scotland, however, there are some truly excellent Single Malts produced in Ireland.

 Grain whiskey is any whiskey made from grains other than malted barley, usually corn or wheat or a combination of both.
 Grain whiskey is distilled in Continuous Stills and the resulting whiskey is a sweeter, lighter and brighter, easy drinking spirit.
-In Ireland, most grain whisky goes into blends but there are some great examples of Single Grain whiskeys like Glendalough Double Barrel
+In Ireland, most grain whisky goes into blends but there are some great examples of Single Grain whiskeys.

 Pot Still Whiskey

-Please note prices are correct at time of publishing, these offers will end on 3rd of January, please check our website or stores for the most up to date pricing.
+Please note prices are correct at time of publishing.
+Offers end 29th September 2019, please check our website or stores for the most up to date pricing.